July 2023 Update

 - This low-lying area is subject to flooding, sea level rise, and tsunamis.

-The site is in an area subject to flooding which will only get worse with rising seas.
+The site is in an area subject to flooding, which will only get worse with rising seas.
 Raising the height of the site to prevent flooding onsite will divert floodwaters into adjacent neighborhoods and will do nothing to prevent tsunami damage.
-Watch this video for a simulation of how sea level rise would affect the area. - The South Branch of the Newport-Inglewood Fault lies underneath the site.
+Watch this video for a simulation of how sea level rise could affect the area. - The South Branch of the Newport-Inglewood Fault lies underneath the site.

 The Newport-Inglewood Fault can generate earthquakes as large as 7.5 in magnitude.
-Studies show the site is subject to soil liquefaction and spreading during an earthquake. - The Ascon Toxic Waste Dump, a California Superfund site, is adjacent to the property.
+Studies show the site is subject to soil liquefaction and spreading during an earthquake. - The ASCON Toxic Waste Dump, a California Superfund site, is adjacent to the property.

-The Ascon site is loaded with toxins and a potential threat to the neighborhood.
+The ASCON site is loaded with toxins and a potential threat to the neighborhood.
 The remediation of the site is ongoing, and Ascon will be a concern for many years to come.